<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4052188&amp;fmt=gif">

 ...
 Additional question/answer pairs, if needed.

-Question and answer pairs such as these may be abused in certain situations as the submitter or an organization representative can find the answer(s) readily and could possibly authenticate themselves as the signer.
+NOTE: Question and answer pairs such as these may be abused in certain situations as the submitter or an organization representative can find the answer(s) readily and could possibly authenticate themselves as the signer.
 Therefore, SIGNiX does NOT recommend using this authentication type unless proper risk mitigation and acceptance discussions have taken place in your organization.

 Behavior

 Signer will go through external authentication – SSN, Name, DOB required.
 Confirms association of name with DOB and SSN.
 Also confirms if alive and other checks.
-Will also be asked to answer questions which are provided by submitting system.
+Will also be asked to answer questions which are provided by the submitting system.

 Flow